David Bullock (serial killer)

-David Bullock (born November 13, 1960), known as The .38 Caliber Killer, is an American serial killer who killed at least six people in New York City between December 1981 and January 1982.
+David Bullock (born November 13, 1960), known as The .38 Caliber Killer, is an American serial killer and former male prostitute who killed at least six people in New York City between December 1981 and January 1982.
 Owing to his unassuming appearance and character, his killing spree was undetected by local police for some time, who were unaware that a serial murderer was operating in the area.

-Despite the fact that Bullock committed the murders four years after David Berkowitz's notorious crime spree, which caused a moral panic in the city, the former's killings were not widely reported and failed to acquire international renown, since most of the details became known after his arrest.

-Early life

-David Bullock was born on November 13, 1960, in New York City.
-Both of his parents were dependent on alcohol, which resulted in Bullock's grandfather raising him.
-He attended school for some time, but after his first arrest in February 1977 and subsequent imprisonment, he was expelled and never returned.

 Criminal career

-Bullock was first arrested in February 1977 in Monroe, New York, for theft.
-Five months later, he committed a similar crime in Manhattan, was caught, pled guilty, was convicted, and spent several months in a juvenile institution.
-He was released in November of that same year, but two months later, Bullock was arrested in Goshen, New York, for burglary.
-After his release, he permanently moved to Manhattan, where, having no source of income, Bullock engaged in male prostitution to survive.
-Between the period of 1978 and 1981, he was prosecuted an additional five times.
+Between the period of 1978 and 1981, Bullock was prosecuted five times on charges of burglary, robbery, and grand larceny.

 Arrest and exposure

-Bullock was arrested on January 14, 1982, in the basement of an apartment building as a witness in the disappearance of his roommate Michael Winley.
+Bullock was arrested on January 14, 1982, in the basement of an apartment building as a witness in the disappearance of his roommate, Michael Winley.
 During the search, a .38 caliber revolver and a shotgun were seized.
 A few hours after his detainment, Bullock confessed to authorities that he had committed six murders.
 The first victim was 42-year-old teacher and theatrical actor James Weber, whose body was discovered on December 5, 1981, in Central Park, hours after Weber's performance as the father in a production of Babes in Toyland at the Light Opera of Manhattan.
 After shooting Weber, Bullock stole his money and ID, which delayed the victim's identification by a few days.
 The reasons for Weber's appearance late at night in the park were never established, with police suggesting that the deceased and his killer were familiar and in a homosexual relationship.
 This theory was rejected by Weber's relatives and acquaintances, while Bullock himself denied dating James.
 According to him, he had gone to the park to shoot birds when he came across Weber, deciding to kill him at random.